Guitar Strumming Patterns

 Although the pattern looks simple, it might be challenging for beginner guitar players.

-This rhythmic formation is called triplet.
+This rhythmic formation is called a triplet.

 Related Articles